LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 .. |sub|      replace:: :math:`\mathit{is\_subaddress}`
 .. |chgaddr|  replace:: :math:`\mathit{is\_change\_address}`

-Compute addtional key |P| if needed,  amount key blinding and ephemeral destination key.
+Compute additional key |P| if needed,  amount key blinding and ephemeral destination key.

    | if |nak| :
    |     if |sub| :